aquariusmaster/translator-service/README.md

 # translator
-Translator service.
+Deep Server-Side Translator.

-This service wait for entries from docker containers which fill with redisfiller and elasticsearchfiller, and put data together in localy installed MongoDB.
+This service wait for entries from docker containers which fill with **redisfiller** and **elasticsearchfiller**, and put data together in localy installed MongoDB.
 Then closes docker containers through JSCH lib.

 Using: